Dan Reynolds: Night Street Records and Loveloud festival (2016–present)

 He organized the charity festival Loveloud, held August 26, 2017, in Orem, to "fight against teen suicide and to bring communities [...] and encourage acceptance" of LGBTQ youth.
-The concert donated the profits to LGBT organizations The Trevor Project, GLAAD, and others.
+The concert donated the profits to LGBTQ organizations The Trevor Project, GLAAD, and others.
 Performing acts included Imagine Dragons, Neon Trees, Krewella, Joshua James, and Nicholas Petricca (of Walk the Moon).
 The film Believer, centering on LGBTQ youth suicides in Utah, and the Loveloud concert, premiered at Sundance on January 20, 2018, and on HBO on June 25, 2018.

 A second Loveloud festival was held on July 28, 2018, at Rice-Eccles Stadium in Salt Lake City.
 Acts included Imagine Dragons, Zedd, Mike Shinoda (of Linkin Park), Grace VanderWaal, Tyler Glenn (of Neon Trees), Vagabon, A.W., and Cameron Esposito.
 An estimated 35,000 people attended the 2018 event and raised approximately a million dollars for the various charities.
 The event was live streamed for free on YouTube, sponsored by AT&T. During his appearance at the 2018 festival, Utah's Lieutenant Governor Spencer Cox announced Governor Gary Herbert's declaration of July 28, 2018, as "Loveloud Day in Utah".

 The third Loveloud festival occurred on June 29, 2019, at USANA Amphitheater in West Valley City.
 In addition to Reynolds, featured performers included Kesha, Daya, Tegan & Sara, Pvris, and K. Flay.
 Martin Garrix was also originally booked to perform; however, due to an injury, he was unable to attend the festival.
 In his absence, indie pop band AJR made an appearance.
 Former BYU mascot and dancer, Charlie Bird, also performed a choreographed number along with some dancers from the BYU Cougarettes.
 Other notable speakers included Reynolds' ex-wife Aja Volkman, Shannon Beveridge and X González.